+

 4. Co-existence – ISTANBUL

-5. What are the dangers that a future Europe must navigate? – CLUJ
+5. What are the dangers that a future Europe must navigate? – CLUJ-NAPOCA

 6. Is being a European citizen more important than being a citizen of an individual nation? – ZURICH